Skip to cookie consent Skip to main content

 Q: Do you have any recent findings or upcoming studies about diabetes in pregnancy that you are most excited about?

-Powe: The biggest and most exciting study we are involved in right now is called GO MOMs.
-It’s very exciting because more than 2,000 pregnant individuals from across the country will join the study.
-They’ll wear continuous glucose monitors and give blood samples four times over the course of their pregnancy.
+Powe: One big and exciting study we are doing right now is called GO MOMs.
+More than 2,000 pregnant individuals from across the country will have joined the study and worn continuous glucose monitors and give blood samples four times over the course of their pregnancy.

 Continuous glucose monitors give us 288 glucose readings each day, more than any other way of tracking blood sugar.
 We’ll look at how these blood sugar profiles relate to traditional gestational diabetes diagnosis and baby birth weights.